monscamus/eastworlds/posts/meet-at-the-moon.md

 ---
 # THE BIG SMACKDOWN - Science Fiction Vs Fantasy!

+**Friday 18th of July 2024 6pm onwards.**

 ![Meet at the Moon, Science Fiction Vs Fantasy or Does Scantasy exist?](/images/meetatthemoon2.jpg) In its role as the arbiter of world-building genres, Eastworlders will host a tongue-in-cheek battle of the titans: Science Fiction versus Fantasy.

-SF was first: therefore its the daddy.
+SF was first: therefore it's the mother of fantasy.
+It's more demanding, after all *anything* can be fantasy.

-Fantasy sells more book: democracy in action its better.
+Fantasy sells more books: democractically, its better.
+(Also Scalzi says SF is just a subset of Fantasy.)

 Can we throw more petrol on the genre bonfire?
 We get together in Cambridge for a face off between the BSFA (British Science Fiction Society) and the BFS (British Fantasy Society).
 We'll be at the [Blue Moon pub](https://cambridge.pub/blue-moon/) for some good natured talk-off about SF worlds vs Fantasy worlds, and the rules for worldbuilding in each (if there really even are any).

-(If you're in any doubt most people attending will be ardent supporters of both but there's no harm in a little rap-style shade throwing.
-After all SF may not even be in the top 3 of genres...)
+(*If you're in any doubt most people attending will be ardent supporters of both but there's no harm in a little rap-style shade throwing.
+After all SF may not even be in the top 3 of genres...*)

 # Some ideas already thrown in the pit:
 - Gene Wolfe's Book of the New Sun